PentoHQ/tech-challenge-frontend/Notes.md

 - ListItem : added itemlabel and editable input component
 - FormRow : updated styling
+- MonthChart : renamed this component with ChartContainer and using it as a generic one to show sessions data for month,today and week

+`Flow changes`
+- I have not done any changes related to workflow.

+`UX changes`
+- Have done many changes related to syling
+- Sessions list page: I have created 2 sections for better user experience [active session, all sessions]
+- ListItem: Here I have added delete session and edit session button.
+Apart from that used editableInput when we try to edit session

 Planning to add following extra features: